jbakse/site_builder/content/sound/index.md

 ## In-class Challenge

-- In the Drum Kit example, change the samples used to play the beat.
+- In the Drum Kit example, switch the samples used to play the beat.
 - Change the timing to create a more complex beat.
 - In the Bounce example, add a drum sound when the ball bounces.
 - Add a little randomness to the playback rate of the sound each time the ball bounces.
 This little trick can add some realism to sound effects.

 /::

 ## Visualizing Sound with p5.js

 ### Cuepoints

 ::: js-lab
 /sound/sketches/hello_cue.js
 /::

 ### Volume